-We are one week out from the MBE, the second day of the bar exam consisting entirely of 200 multiple choice questions.
+We are getting so very close to the bar exam, and thought it would be helpful to give you some specific concepts to spend time reviewing before you take the MBE.
 Now is the time to review and refine your understanding of the concepts you’ve been studying for weeks.
-Make sure you are grabbing as many MBE points as possible by reviewing these five concepts that have been the most commonly asked questions by our users studying this session.
+Make sure you are grabbing as many MBE points as possible by reviewing these five concepts that have been the most commonly asked questions by our users.

 1. Common Law Arson

 At common law, arson is the malicious burning of the dwelling of another.
 Most modern statutes have (1) omitted the “of another” requirement, which would then allow a defendant to be guilty of arson for burning his own house, and (2) extended arson to include buildings other than “dwellings.”
 Examiners will often focus in on one element of the crime, such as “malice,” so that these other two elements are not directly at issue in the question.
 If the fact pattern gives you a statute, you should follow the rule provided instead of the common law.

 2. Past Recollection Recorded vs. Refreshing (Present) Recollection

 Past recollection recorded is a hearsay exception that allows a witness to prove the contents of a writing, as long as the witness (1) made or adopted the record, (2) based on firsthand knowledge, (3) when the matter was fresh in the witness’s mind, (4) which accurately reflected the witness’s knowledge.
 The witness must be testifying, and his or her memory must be exhausted.
 The writing may be read into evidence but not admitted as an exhibit to the jury, unless offered by the adverse party.